 WMI runs as a service with the display name "Windows Management Instrumentation" and the service name "winmgmt".
 WMI runs automatically at system startup under the LocalSystem account.
 If WMI is not running, it automatically starts when the first management application or script requests connection to a WMI namespace.

 Several other services are dependent upon the WMI service, depending on the operating system version that the system is running.
-For example, the Windows Firewall service is dependent on WMI in Windows XP and Windows Server 2003, but not in Windows Vista.
-The SMS Agent Host is dependent on WMI in all of those operating system versions.

 The following procedure describes how to start the WMI service.